Last Updated on March 28, 2026 by Emma Fajcz | Published: January 4, 2024

 Alex Stupak

-That’s right: a taqueria.
-At Empellón Taqueria, his first restaurant, located in the West Village, there’s no culinary trickery: just excellent high-quality Mexican fare.
-He’s gone on to open up an Empellón outpost in Midtown, Empellón al Pastor in the East Village and Murray Hill, and, most recently, the American restaurant Mischa.
+Empellón Taqueria is his first restaurant, and is located in the West Village.
+Here, there’s no culinary trickery: just excellent, high-quality Mexican fare.
+He’s gone on to open up an Empellón outpost in Midtown, Empellón al Pastor, in the East Village and Murray Hill.

 Jean-Georges Vongerichten

 Super chef Jean-Georges Vongerichten popularized marrying Asian ingredients and aesthetics with French cooking techniques.
-His flagship restaurant, Jean-Georges, located on Columbus Circle, has two Michelin stars and is highly celebrated
+His flagship restaurant, Jean-Georges, located on Columbus Circle, has two Michelin stars and is highly celebrated.
+This New York-based chef has countless restaurants all over the planet!

 Jodi Williams and Rita Sodi